Aomori's sea urchin is also top-notch! We introduce its charms that are just as good as those of Sanriku and Hokkaido!

 Sweetness and umami nurtured by abundant seaweed

-" the taste of sea urchin is determined by the seaweed ."
-The marine environment of Aomori is directly linked to the deliciousness of sea urchin.
+"the taste of sea urchins is determined by the seaweed they eat," highlighting the importance of the quality of their food.
+The marine environment of Aomori directly impacts the deliciousness of the sea urchins.

 Sea urchins, which grow slowly in the cold ocean, are exceptional